Enhanced Entanglement in the Measurement-Altered Quantum Ising Chain: Stability test for the no-click limit of weak-measurement dynamics

 Let us now investigate how quantum jumps perturb the results of the no-click limit.
-We consider the measurement-altered non-Hermitian Ising chain with the protocol $\mathcal{M}_\mathrm{up}$, as this is the jump direction introduced by the stochastic Schr\"odinger equation.
-Specifically, we repeat the analysis of the measurement-altered entanglement properties using the stationary state of $\hat{H}_\mathrm{NH}$, for some values of $h$ and $\gamma$, as $|\Psi_0\rangle$.
+In particular, we are interested in establishing whether the no-click entanglement scaling properties are robust against measurements.
+For instance, in principle it might occur that a logarithmic-law entangled state is unstable against measurements, which degrade it to an area law.
+Choosing $\ket{\Psi_0}$ to be the stationary state of $\hat{H}_\mathrm{NH}$, we perturb it with a layer of forced up projections corresponding to the protocol $\mathcal{M}_\mathrm{up}$ of Eq.~\eqref{prob_density_up}, as this is the jump direction introduced by the stochastic Schr\"odinger equation.
 As mentioned above, such a stationary state is just the eigenstate of $\hat{H}_\mathrm{NH}$ with largest imaginary part, and is thus thus accessible analytically by solving the model exactly.
 For $|\Psi_0\rangle$ in the area law phase, all results on the entanglement witnesses are completely analogous to the case of the disordered Ising ground state (cf. Fig.~\ref{fig:disordered}).
 This is highlighted in the right column of Fig.~\eqref{fig:nh}, which shows numerical results for $\gamma > \gamma_c(h)$.
 The only difference between the Hermitian and non-Hermitian cases is that the roles of $\mathcal{M}_\mathrm{up}$ and $\mathcal{M}_\mathrm{down}$ are swapped.
 This is easily understood in terms of the transverse magnetization of $|\Psi_0\rangle$.
 For the Hermitian Ising chain at $h>1$, the ground state has $\langle \hat{\sigma}_j^z\rangle>0$, and quantum jumps produce entanglement enhancement only for measurements that oppose this magnetization, i.e., the protocol $\mathcal{M}_\mathrm{down}$.
 In contrast, the stationary state of Eq.~\eqref{ising_nh} for $\gamma>0$ has net magnetization $\langle \hat{\sigma}_j^z\rangle<0$, and thus the enhancing protocol is $\mathcal{M}_\mathrm{up}$.
 In particular, forced up projections applied to the stationary state result in enhanced EE and QFI, as well as in an enhanced length scale $\xi$ of the pairwise FN.
+Regarding the logarithmic phase of the non-Hermitian model, we present our results in the left column of Fig.~\eqref{fig:nh}, which considers $\gamma<\gamma_c(h)$.
+The behaviors of the various witnesses are qualitatively similar to those of the critical Ising ground state of Fig.~\ref{fig:crit}, provided swapping $\mathcal{M}_\mathrm{up}$ and $\mathcal{M}_\mathrm{down}$ as discussed above.
+The only notable difference is that the QFI density of Fig.~\ref{fig:nh}(c) does not feature a peak, as opposed to Fig.~\ref{fig:crit}(h).
+This is not surprising, as the Hermitian and non-Hermitian states $\ket{\Psi_0}$ considered do not feature an identical entanglement structure.
+For instance, in both cases the QFI density at $p=0$ scales as a power law, but the exponents are not the same.